Skip to content

 # OR a deterministic classifier ruling the lower tiers insufficient.

-The model still chooses, but the catalog forces a sufficient-low-privilege option to exist for read intents; the admin tier is gated by something outside the model's selection prior.
+The model still chooses, but the catalog forces a sufficient low-privilege option to exist for read intents.
+Something outside the model's selection prior gates the admin tier.
 This is permission-framework-over-model applied at the tool-catalog layer.

 The corrective discipline — tier every capability, gate every escalation — is over-engineering in four cases:

 • Frontier-tier model on a low-blast-radius path.
-Claude 4.6 Sonnet's ~2.6% OPUR plus a sandboxed runner makes tiered variants almost pure maintenance overhead (Yang et al., 2026).
+Claude 4.6 Sonnet's roughly 2.6% OPUR plus a sandboxed runner makes tiered variants almost pure maintenance overhead (Yang et al., 2026).

 • Tools without a meaningful low-privilege twin.
-An irreducibly admin-only API gains nothing from a synthetic "try low first" preamble — every call routes to the high tier anyway, with one guaranteed failure prepended.
+An inherently admin-only API gains nothing from a synthetic "try low first" preamble.
+Every call routes to the high tier anyway, with one guaranteed failure prepended.

 The pattern is load-bearing when the deployment uses a mid-tier or open-weight model, the tool catalog spans tiers with real blast-radius differences, and the trajectory includes recoverable errors.